espeak-ng/espeak-ng/docs/mbrola.md

 When `Makefile.am` is update, when espek-ng will be compiled, e.g. by entering command `automake; make -B` newly added MBROLA voice will be compiled automatically.

+<a name="footnote1">1</a>: This voice has very limited set of diphones and is usable only for reading numbers.